Endangered Species as Assets Instead of Liabilities

-Changing the Endangered Species Act Could Actually Help Conservation (Washington Post) : Proposed changes to the Endangered Species Act, which would alter the way the Fish and Wildlife Service lists certain species and designates critical habitat, could help accord win out over acrimony in disputes over imperiled species.
+Changing the Endangered Species Act Could Actually Help Conservation: An op-ed in the Washington Post on proposed changes to the Endangered Species Act, which would alter the way the U.S. Fish and Wildlife Service lists certain species and designates critical habitat, could help accord win out over acrimony in disputes over imperiled species.

-The Feds Bungle Frog Hospitality (Wall Street Journal) : Government efforts to save the endangered dusky gopher frog have skewed incentives for conservation.
+The Feds Bungle Frog Hospitality: An op-ed in the Wall Street Journal on how government efforts to save the endangered dusky gopher frog have skewed incentives for conservation.

-Consider the Dusky Gopher Frog (National Review) : Because most endangered species rely in part on private lands for habitat, land use restrictions under the Endangered Species Act can be especially burdensome for private landowners, making enemies out of the very people who are most critical to endangered-species recovery.
+Consider the Dusky Gopher Frog: An article in the National Review on how land use restrictions under the Endangered Species Act can be especially burdensome for private landowners, making enemies out of the very people who are most critical to endangered-species recovery.

-How Much Would You Pay to Protect an Endangered Species?
-(The Hill) : Giving those petitioning to list a species under the Endangered Species Act the option to fund reviews in exchange for an expedited decision would help reduce the backlog in petitions.
+How Much Would You Pay to Protect an Endangered Species?: An op-ed in The Hill on how giving those petitioning to list a species under the Endangered Species Act the option to fund reviews in exchange for an expedited decision would help reduce the backlog in petitions.